PalisadoesFoundation/talawa-api/INSTALLATION.md

       docker-compose -f docker-compose.dev.yaml up --build
       ```

-   2. Using Ubuntu:
-      1. Running synchronously.
+   2. Using Ubuntu: 1.
+Running synchronously.
 Using CTRL-C will stop it.
-         ```bash
+      `bash
          sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build
-         ```
-      2. Running asynchronously in a subshell.
+         ` 2.
+Running asynchronously in a subshell.
 You will have to use the `docker-compose down` command below to stop it.
       `bash
 sudo /usr/libexec/docker/cli-plugins/docker-compose -f docker-compose.dev.yaml up --build &
 `
       This command starts the development environment, where you can make changes to the code, and the server will automatically restart.

 2. Accessing the Development Application: Open your web browser and navigate to: